home

 Once the honey has been collected it is spun from the honeycomb using a machine called a honey extractor.
 It is then filtered, before being stored and eventually put into jars and bottles for sale and delivery to shops, cafes and other retailers.

-All year round, bee farmers are involved in marketing their products and finding new outlets to sell the honey.
+All year round, bee farmers are involved in marketing their products and finding new outlets to sell the honey, often based on ts well known health benefits.
 Some bee farmers produce bulk honey for wholesalers, who in turn sell it to supermarkets and large retailers.
 Large bee farms may also operate a mail order or web-based ordering service.

 Commercial bee farmers may also earn money by: